TheDevelolper/Event-Sourcing-Harness/DocFx/docs/guides/theming/theme-colour-usage.md

-# 🎨 Theme Color Usage Guide
+# 🎨 Theme Colour Usage

 When designing your UI with a theme, it’s important to assign colors consistent roles.
 This ensures clarity, hierarchy, and accessibility.
 Here’s a suggested mapping: